tlswg/tls13-spec/draft-ietf-tls-tls13.md

 using the RSASSA-PSS signature scheme defined in {{RFC3447}} with MGF1.
 The digest used in the mask generation function MUST be the same as the digest which is being signed (i.e., what appears in algorithm.signature).
-The length of the salt MUST be equal to the octet length of the digest output.
+The length of the salt MUST be equal to the length of the digest output.
 Note that previous versions of TLS used RSASSA-PKCS1-v1_5, not RSASSA-PSS.

 All ECDSA computations MUST be performed according to ANSI X9.62 {{X962}}
 or its successors.
 Data to be signed/verified is hashed, and the